srikanth-tech360/srikanth-tech360/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-AI based POCs
+AI based POCs, Azure, Enterprize Archietcture , Project Management
 - 🌱 I’m currently learning ...
 Azure and AI with ASP.NET Core
 .